 More details about the residency (including eligibility, funding and other inclusions, conditions, and the selection process) are available on the Monash Art Design & Architecture website.

-Our residency has supported a number of high profile Australian creative practitioners: Damiano Bertoli, Jon Campbell, Maree Clarke, Jo-Anne Duggan, Pat Foster & Jen Berean, Laresa Kosloff, Stuart Ringholt, David Rosetzky, and Charlie Sofo.
+Our residency has supported the following creative practitioners: Damiano Bertoli, Jon Campbell, Maree Clarke, Jo-Anne Duggan, Pat Foster & Jen Berean, Cai Kequn, Laresa Kosloff, Stuart Ringholt, David Rosetzky, and Charlie Sofo.

 Some of their works are on display at our centre and at Monash University’s Australian campuses as part of the Monash University Collection.